Battle of the Iron Triangle: Base 82

 By noon on 12 June the 315th Task Force had reached a position about 1,600 meters southeast of Base 82.
-At this point, BG Đảo changed the original concept of a two-pronged attack from the east and south.
+At this point, Đảo changed the original concept of a two-pronged attack from the east and south.
 As soon as the 315th was ready to attack, he would withdraw the 318th to defend the eastern approaches to Bến Cát that had been weakened by the commitment of the 315th against Base 82.
 Thick brush, rough terrain, and accurate PAVN artillery fire prevented the 315th from making any gains on 13 June.
 In fact, as the 318th withdrew from contact, it left positions much closer to the objective than those reached by the 315th.

-In another change in plans.
-BG Đảo proposed to General Thuần that two battalions each from the 43rd and 52nd Regiments take over the attack role, while the 315th remained in its defensive perimeter southeast of Base 82.
+In another change in plans. Đảo proposed to Thuần that two battalions each from the 43rd and 52nd Regiments take over the attack role, while the 315th remained in its defensive perimeter southeast of Base 82.
 The infantry battalions would move into the rubber plantation and attack from the north.
-General Thuần agreed and left for Joint General Staff headquarters to ask for a new ammunition allocation for the attack.
+Thuần agreed and left for Joint General Staff headquarters to ask for a new ammunition allocation for the attack.
 He returned to his headquarters in ill-humor, for General Đổng Văn Khuyên, the Chief of Logistics, was unable to satisfy this request.